aMytho/brave-frontier-godot/README.md

 Unlike the original game, this is a purely offline implementation.
 There are no plans to add multiplayer of any kind.
 As noted above, this project is just for practice with the Godot engine.

+## Contributing

+We do accept contributions for new levels, units, and features.
+We ask that you try to follow our [coding guidelines](https://github.com/aMytho/brave-frontier-godot/issues/28).
+If you want to add a feature but are not sure how, open an issue!
+We would be happy to discuss ideas and implementation details.

+If you have received any value from the project, consider starring it on Github.
+This boosts its discoverability and allows others to find the project.

 ## Copyright Notice

 We do not own any of the assets.
 They are owned by Gumi / Alim and the Brave Frontier team.
 This project earns no revenue and is purely for educational purposes.